Snow Leopard Conservation Breeding

 In the park, breeding of the Snow Leopard is done at Conservation Breeding centre for Snow leopards and Red panda, 3rd Mile, Topkeydara, Darjeeling.
 5 hectares of land in Topkedara block under Senchal Wildlife Sanctuary was handed over to Padmaja Naidu Himalayan Zoological Park for the construction of the off-display Conservation Breeding Centre for Snow leopard and Red Panda.
 The new off-display Conservation Breeding Centre for Snow leopard (Uncia uncia) and Red Panda (Ailurus fulgens) at Topkedara funded by the Govt. of West Bengal and Central Zoo Authority, MoEF was inaugurated on 08.10.2013 by the Honourable Minister in Charge (Forest) Shri.
 Hiten Barman along with North Bengal Development Minister Shri.
 Gautam Deb.
 The centre currently has 6 open enclosures for the snow leopards.

-A total of sixty-seven snow leopard births have been recorded in the park.
+A total of eighty-one snow leopard births have been recorded in the park.
 The table below depicts the birth at an interval of every five years and their survivability.

 YEAR SEX RATIO/TOTAL BIRTH